Home Sky TV troubleshooting

 The dish location for any Sky TV dish installation must be chosen to avoid anywhere where vehicle or people movement can occur in front of the dish or where it could be knocked.

 We have received reports of Sky handset problems with Plasma TV's.
 Plasma screens can produce light in the infra red spectrum and this may interfere with the Sky handset.

 The easiest solution to this is to move the Sky box further from the Plasma TV.
 Alternatively, you could try a Sky TV Link Remote Eye in the affected room as these seem less susceptible to the problem and the TV Link eye can be repositioned more easily.

 An up to date channel list of all UK Sky TV channels on Astra 28.2E - listing transponder frequencies and polarization can be found on the OnAstra website.
 Also, the Astra Satellite Footprint Tool gives dish sizes required for reception of Sky Digital in Europe.

 The Sky Digital EPG channel numbers are useful if you are viewing with a Sky Digibox.
 An up to date list of Sky free to air channels may also help if you are considering cancelling your Sky subscription, as will our article on Sky Freesat which will help you to save money.

 Help Us Improve

 If you found our Sky TV Digibox troubleshooting information useful, please link to us from your own web site or blog.
-If not, please complete our contact form with any suggestions to improve this page.
+If not, please with any suggestions to improve this page.

-Please note that due to personal time constraints, I cannot provide individual troubleshooting advice concerning Sky Digibox faults, any intermittent Skybox fault or dish problems, so please don't ask technical questions using the contact form.
+Please note that due to personal time constraints, I cannot provide individual troubleshooting advice concerning Sky Digibox faults or dish problems.

 About The Author